 Luckily, alcohol and sugar-free sprays are common today and should not be too difficult to find.
 Nonetheless, the sugar-free spray taste will not be as appealing as sprays made with sugar.
-This could be a problem for a small child who cannot fully comprehend the reason why they can’t have better-tasting spray.
+This could be a problem for a small child who cannot fully comprehend the reason why they can’t have the better tasting spray.
 Older children or adults will more than likely be able to tolerate the taste of the few squirts it takes to keep bad breath at bay.

 Possible Bad Breath Causes